The 10 Very Best Things to Do in Strasbourg, France

 8 | Walk the Parks

-There are several parks in Strasbourg worth a stroll around; however, they aren’t all open all year round, such as the Botanical Gardens, which are closed for winter from Christmas day to the 1st of March.
+There are several parks in Strasbourg worth a stroll; however, not all are open year-round.
+For example, the Botanical Gardens are closed for winter from Christmas Day to the 1st of March.

 However, you’ll find plenty of open parks, including the wonderful Parc de l’Orangerie.